kentcb/PCLMock/README.md

 ## How?

-Only mocking of interfaces is supported, and mocks must be created manually (or by code generation).
-Mocks are created by subclassing `Mock<T>`, where `T` is the interface being mocked.
+Mocks must be created manually (or by code generation).
+Mocks are created by subclassing `MockBase<T>`, where `T` is the interface or non-`sealed` class being mocked.
 For example:

 ```C#
 public class SomeServiceMock : MockBase<ISomeService>, ISomeService